matiasWanntorp/sieve-doc/docs/source/installation.rst

 Singularity container
 ---------------------

-Then, download the container from singularity cloud:
+Then, download the container from singularity cloud (recommended):

 .. code-block:: console

-   singularity pull --arch amd64 library://lascauxzelia/sieve/sieve:latest
+   singularity pull --arch amd64 library://lascauxzelia/sieve/sieve:0.1

 Or build it locally with the singularity recipe ``sieve.def`` available in sieve Github repository (you need the root access):